gamerbeaker007/splinterlands-stats/README.md

 # Result
 The output is located per user in the output directory containing graphs and the post.txt.
-With multiple users combined_post.txt is also created in the output directory
+With multiple users also combined_post.txt is created in the output directory.